Downtown Minot: East End/Bayou

 The East End/Bayou District is a neighborhood adjacent to the Commercial Historic District, not officially recognized as part of the Central Business District.
 It is situated within the Minot Industrial Historic District.
 The East End/Bayou neighborhood borders the Coney Island Addition to the north, the Woodland Addition and the river to the east, CP's railroad tracks to the south and the Commercial Historic District to the west.
 It is a mixed-use neighborhood, zoned mostly industrial and commercial.
 It has a similar building density to the rest of downtown.
 Central Avenue and Third Street East are the main thoroughfares through the neighborhood.
-The neighborhood is home to Ebeneezer's Eatery and Pub, Souris River Brewing, the Ice Box and Arny's Lounge.
-The neighborhood is home to two bicycle shops, a flower shop and the Railroad Museum.
+The neighborhood is home to many businesses, including two bicycle shops, a flower shop and also the Railroad Museum.
 Bricks on Central, a three-story brick building, converted for office and commercial space, is home to a patisserie, a nursery, two photography studios, a dance studio, a fitness center and a software developer.
 The First Avenue Pedestrian Bridge connects the neighborhood with the Torbenson neighborhood on the north side of the river.
 The Sixth Street Pedestrian Bridge connects the neighborhood with Eastwood Park.
 The two neighborhoods are separated by the Eastwood Oxbow, for which the Bayou Addition received its name.